-At present there are four Trustees, who meet four times a year, but work throughout the year to support and promote the work of the Trust.
+At present there are four Trustees, who meet four times a year.
+They are actively involved in the Trust and throughout the year support and promote the work of the Trust.

-We have a team of great volunteers, who help us regularly with preparing newsletter mail-outs and Friends information, and also with events, by setting out venues, stewarding, catering, fundraising etc. We also have a few people with more specialised talents, such as photography and music transcription.
-Do get in touch – we’re always glad to welcome new volunteers!
+We have a team of great volunteers and arguably it is these people who have helped enable EATMT to continue in recent times of change.
+Traditionally our Volunteers helped us regularly with preparing newsletter mail-outs and Friends information, and also with events, by setting out venues, stewarding, catering, fundraising etc. We also have also had a few people with more specialised talents, such as photography and music transcription.
+In recent years, this has extended to archiving, adding articles to the website and researching.
+Do get in touch if you think you can help – we’re always glad to welcome new volunteers!

 Many of the photographs on this website have been taken by supporters of EATMT, including John Halliday, Paul Johnson, Chris Gill, Ayla Bedri, Susan Bell, Gayle Wade and Peter Gaskin.